 Organizations may submit only one Letter of Inquiry and corresponding proposal per grant cycle.
 Common exceptions include proposals submitted by separate departments of large universities.

 Is there a minimum or maximum amount I can apply for?

 Applicants are encouraged to develop realistic budgets that include all expenses needed to effectively implement their projects.
 Applicants can review RRF’s Past Grants to review the grant awards RRF has made over the past five years.

 How does RRF calculate Indirect Costs?

 10% of the direct expenses requested from RRF can be allocated to indirect expenses.
 When developing project budgets, RRF encourages organizations to consider the “true cost” of the proposed project and include all relevant expenses.

 For most applicants, RRF requires the signatures of the head of the organization, such as CEO or Executive Director, and the Board Chair.
 For college or university applicants, RRF defers to the institution’s designation of appropriate signatories.
 Often, these proposals are signed by a department chair and a senior staff person in the Office of Sponsored Grants/Foundation Relations.

 How long does the review process take?

+Invite decisions are made approximately one month after a Letter of Inquiry due date.
 Funding decisions are made approximately three months after an application due date.
 Letters will be sent notifying applicants of the dispositions of their proposals.
 Refer to RRF’s Grants Schedule to review the timeline for each application cycle.

 When will grant funds be available?